 Support Rutgers University-Newark

 A professor’s legacy usually centers around his or her enduring influence on students taught and touched.
-Professor Clement Price will leave this in abundance, as well as something more tangible.
+The late Professor Clement Price (1945-2014) left this in abundance, as well as something more tangible.

 Thanks to the generosity of the Askins, the School of Law can continue its tradition of providing invaluable experiential learning to students through clinical legal training.